4 Testing Code Against Model

 - The test suite and the software implementing the model are fed as inputs

-- By comparing the outputs produced by the software and the model when
+- By comparing the outputs produced by the software against the model-generated

-executing tests in the test suite, deviations in the behavior of the source code
+outputs (stored in the test), deviations in the behavior of the source code

-from the model are readily detectable and guide the developer in ensuring that
+from the model are readily detectable and help the developer ensure that

 the source code conforms to the model.